 What should I do if I am waiting for Housing Benefit or Universal Credit to be paid?

-If you are waiting for Housing Benefit or Universal Credit to be paid, you should tell us.
-We will not usually take legal action against you if we know you are waiting for a claim to be sorted out.
-It is important that you respond to all requests for information as quickly as possible.
-The sooner all the information is supplied the sooner your claim for housing benefit will be processed and payments made onto your account.
+If you have made a claim for Housing Benefit or Universal Credit, it is important that you tell us so that we are aware of this prior to any action being considered.
+It is important that you respond to all requests for information as quickly as possible in order that your housing benefit or Universal Credit claim can be processed and payments made to your account.

 I am receiving Housing Benefit/Universal Credit but my circumstances have changed, what should I do?